Loading...

 Exercise Regularly

-Engage in regular physical activity, such as walking after meals, to help lower blood sugar levels naturally.
+Engage in regular physical activity, such as walking or cycling, to help manage blood sugar levels.

 healthspan-mbl